pereiragm/rss-reader/README.md

 ## Running the application

-Step 1 - Start a container with PostgreSQL:
+Step 1 - Start a container with PostgreSQL as our web application depends on it:
 ```commandline
 docker container run -d -p 5435:5432 --name pgsql -e POSTGRES_PASSWORD=postgres postgres:15.2
 ```

-Step 2 - Enter the `pgsql` container and the databases manually:
+Step 2 - Enter the `pgsql` container and create the databases manually:
 ```commandline
 docker exec -it pgsql bash
 su -l postgres -c psql